mabdulkadir0062-sys/Gapminder-Analysis/README.md

 ​.
 Universal Growth:

-- Every continent has achieved a steady uninterrupted increase in life expectancy since 1952…
+- Every continent has achieved a steady uninterrupted increase in life expectancy since 1952

+## 🏁 Project Conclusion

+​.
+Wealth Drives Health:

+- There is a direct link between economic prosperity and longevity with higher-income continents consistently living longer

+​.
+Universal Progress:

+Despite economic gaps, every region in the world has seen a steady, significant increase in life expectancy over the last 50 years